 Flight delays are never fun.
 The stress, the confusion, the long hours waiting at the airport — it can be extremely frustrating and even cause you to miss out on pre-planned tours, events, and other time-sensitive engagements at your destination.

-Generally, you are eligible for flight delay compensation from JetBlue Airways if you are departing from an EU airport, and if you are delayed by more than 3 hours.
-Depending on the length of the delay and the distance travelled, you can get up to £510 in compensation.
+Generally, you are eligible for flight delay compensation from JetBlue Airways if you are departing from a UK or EU airport, and if you are delayed by more than 3 hours.
+Depending on the length of the delay and the distance travelled, you can get up to £520 in compensation.

 You are also entitled to receive care including free food, refreshments, and, during lengthier delays, a hotel room, as well as free transfers to and from the airport.